The New Jersey Senate Judiciary Committee held an oversight hearing on the nuances of the adult-use cannabis market and medical cannabis.

 “I assume since these are your competitors, you intend to take swift action against the unlicensed businesses.
 Do you intend to have a discussion with law enforcement over those?”
 Bramnick said.

-Brown noted cease and desist letters were sent to the most prominent unlicensed cannabis companies by the NJ Attorney General.
+The NJ Attorney General sent cease and desist letters to prominent unlicensed cannabis companies Brown noted.

 “We continue to work with our state partners.
 That’s all we can do,” he said.

 “Affordability is something our senate president has talked about,” Senator Troy Singleton (D-Burlington) said.
-“One area that’s been talked about is affordability as a barrier to cannabis.
+“Affordability is a barrier to cannabis.
 What is the current price per gram, per right, and per ounce in dispensaries?”

 “We’re seeing eights sold between $55 and $60,” Brown said.